gcr-solutions/recommender-system-dev-workshop/docs/deploy/_index.en.md

 - admin

-   `/event/start_train` - trigger offline training job
+   `/event/start_train` - trigger offline training job and batch update

-   `/event/batch_update` - trigger offline batch job, re-generating recommended item list for all users

 The swagger description of the API is shown as below: